If you’re feeling overwhelmed, you’re not alone. This mamahood thing is filled with all sorts of emotions. So what is mom anxiety? Let’s dive in.

 And somehow, it seems as if everyone else has the hang of this while you didn’t get the brief.

-While no two experiences are the same, here are some common symptoms of PPA:
+While no two experiences of motherhood anxiety are the same, here are some common mom anxiety symptoms:

 - Racing thoughts